Mobile App Cryptography¶

 Public-key encryption algorithms operate with two separate keys: the public key and the private key.
 The public key can be distributed freely while the private key shouldn't be shared with anyone.
 A message encrypted with the public key can only be decrypted with the private key and vice-versa.
 Since asymmetric encryption is several times slower than symmetric operations, it's typically only used to encrypt small amounts of data, such as symmetric keys for bulk encryption.

 Hashing isn't a form of encryption, but it does use cryptography.
-Hash functions deterministically map arbitrary pieces of data into fixed-length values.
-It's easy to compute the hash from the input, but very difficult (i.e. infeasible) to determine the original input from the hash.
-Additionally, the hash will completely change when even a single bit of the input changes.
-Hash functions are used for integrity verification, but don't provide an authenticity guarantee.
+Hash functions map arbitrary pieces of data into fixed-length values in a deterministic way.
+While it's easy to compute the hash from the input, it's very difficult (i.e., infeasible) to determine the original input from the hash.
+Additionally, the hash changes completely when even a single bit of the input changes.
+Hash functions are used for storing passwords, verifying integrity (e.g., digital signatures or document management), and managing files.
+Although hash functions don't provide an authenticity guarantee, they can be combined as cryptographic primitives to do so.

 Message Authentication Codes (MACs) combine other cryptographic mechanisms (such as symmetric encryption or hashes) with secret keys to provide both integrity and authenticity protection.
 However, in order to verify a MAC, multiple entities have to share the same secret key and any of those entities can generate a valid MAC.
 HMACs, the most commonly used type of MAC, rely on hashing as the underlying cryptographic primitive.
 The full name of an HMAC algorithm usually includes the underlying hash function's type (for example, HMAC-SHA256 uses the SHA-256 hash function).